animeshgautam/animeshgautam.github.io/_pages/about.md

   - /about.html
 ---

-My name is Animesh Gautam, and I recently graduated at [IIT KOZHIKODE](http://www.iitk.ac.in/).
+My name is Animesh Gautam, and I recently graduated at [IIM KOZHIKODE](http://www.iitk.ac.in/).
 I work in the area of deep learning applications to the medical images specifically for cancer diagnosis and prognosis at MeDAL (Medical Deep Learning and Artificial Intelligence Lab).
 I have worked in the area with pathology, radiology, and clinical images.
 I also have a keen interest in the field of Control theory, Numeric Linear Algebra, and Optimization.

 I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
 To get an insight into my professional life so far, you can have a look at my [CV](/images/Deepak_anand.pdf).